 I have written an article on translation policies in patent practice for the Westlaw Journal (formerly Andrews Litigation Reporter) covering cost mitigation, risk management and translation management in litigation.
 You can read it here, where it is Reprinted with Permission © 2010 Thomson Reuters.

 … when will they get around to it?
-Recently I have been reviewing new entrants (here and here) to the Computer Assisted Translation market.
+Recently I have been reviewing new entrants to the Computer Assisted Translation market.
 If you read that stuff you will have noticed a jaded and dissatisfied air to my comments.
-The truth is, I have been waiting, for some time, to be made at […]Continue reading
+The truth is, I have been waiting, for some time, to be made at least quasi-redundant by a […]Continue reading